Wego.com: History & Milestones

 In 2019, Wego received recognition from the World Economic Forum and the Bahrain Economic Development Board as one of the 100 most promising Arab start-ups shaping the Fourth Industrial Revolution.

+In 2025, Wego was awarded Best Online Travel Marketplace - KSA at the inaugural Arabian Travel Awards Saudi Arabia.

+In 2026, International Business Magazine, a media company based in Dubai, named Wego as the winner of Best Mobile Travel App UAE 2026.